This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 Furthermore, make sure you test your feeder before your leave.
 If the feeder your buy is defective or does not work well, your fish will suffer.
 Again, buying a high-quality device is a must in this scenario.

 But if you have to go with a cheaper automatic feeder make sure it lets moisture out.
-You do not want your Bettas food to get mushy and soft.
+You do not want your Bettas food (or other food that you are feeding your betta) to get mushy and soft.
 Otherwise, your Betta won’t eat while you are away.

 2. Keep Live Food In Your Aquarium